Sales demos are often the most pivotal moments in the sales process.

 It took us 10 weeks of painstaking analysis to do it.

-The recordings were then transcribed from speech to text and analyzed against their sales outcomes (in the CRM) using our machine learning engine to identify common patterns of successful (and unsuccessful) demos.
+The recordings were then transcribed from speech to text and analyzed against their sales outcomes (in the CRM) using our machine learning engine to identify common patterns of successful (and unsuccessful) sales demos.

 Data can’t answer every question about sales demo effectiveness, and every sales organization is likely to have a different demo process.